 Led by our College Counsellor, our Senior School Learning Support Team works with students with specific additional needs.
-These needs are diverse and range from issues with handwriting, perceptual difficulties, comprehension issues to difficulty with breaking down assignments.
+These needs are diverse and range from issues with handwriting, perceptual difficulties, co

 For International students, we have additional support through the enrolments office, as well as an external guardianship service, that liaise between the College and the students’ parents, ensuring each International student is settling well into life at Masada College and in Australia.